-Throughout Oxy's worldwide operations, the HESMS emphasizes risk identification and forthright communication through job safety analyses, process hazard reviews, and HES inspections and assessments so that preemptive actions can be implemented to prevent or mitigate injuries or environmental incidents.
+Throughout Oxy's worldwide operations, the HESMS emphasizes risk identification and forthright communication through job safety analyses, process hazard reviews, HES inspections and assessments and emergency planning so that preemptive actions can be implemented to prevent or mitigate injuries or environmental incidents.
 The HESMS also provides tools for managers and employees to recognize HES and SR risks in their areas of responsibility.
-These risks undergo rigorous analysis to identify, prioritize and implement appropriate mitigation measures that are designed to improve HES and SR performance.
+These risks undergo rigorous analysis to identify, prioritize and implement appropriate mitigation measures that are designed to improve performance.

-Oxy focuses on rapidly integrating new employees and contractors, newly constructed facilities and acquired operations into our SR Programs through the HESMS.
-As a regular practice in new projects, Oxy assesses potential social and environmental effects concurrently at the outset of the project.
-This comprehensive process helps to identify and address HES and SR risks and stakeholder concerns promptly, and educates our new employees and contractors about Oxy’s HES expectations.
+The system helps in integrating new personnel, including those at newly constructed facilities and acquired operations.
+As a regular practice in new projects, Oxy concurrently assesses potential social and environmental effects.
+This comprehensive process helps us identify and address potential risks and stakeholder concerns promptly, strengthen Oxy's relationship with host communities and educate new employees and contractors about performance expectations.